MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

    _To zoom, right-click > **Open image in new tab**._

 1. Use the sample app.
-See [README file for WebView2 API Sample](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/SampleApps/WebView2APISample#readme)
+See [README file for WebView2 API Sample](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/SampleApps/WebView2APISample#readme), which is a long Readme about the code in this sample.

 1. In Visual Studio, select **Debug** > **Stop Debugging**.
 Visual Studio closes the app.